Mui Wo: Sights

 Nearby attractions include Silver Mine Bay Beach, Silver Mine Waterfall and a temple dedicated to Man Mo, originally built during the reign of Wanli, emperor of the Ming dynasty (1573–1620).

-There is a small local museum with old photos of Mui Wo and rural artefacts located behind the Silvermine Bay Resort Hotel, this is only open on Wed, Sat and Sun afternoons.
+There is a small local museum with old photos of Mui Wo and rural artefacts located behind the Silvermine Bay Resort Hotel.
+The museum is open only on Wednesday, Saturday and Sunday afternoons.

 Silver Mine Bay Beach

 The beach is one of the five gazetted beaches on Lantau.
 Leisure and Cultural Services Department life guards patrol it and there is a shark net to protect swimmers April through October.
 There were 69,580 visitors during the seven-month-long official bathing season in 2012—an average of 201 on weekdays and 461 on weekends and public holidays.
 There were 4,550 visitors on the busiest day, and 16,900 during the busiest month.

 Facilities include a fast food kiosk, BBQ pits(24nos), changing room, shower facilities, toilet, family changing room, babycare room and beach volleyball court.
 There is even a resort nearby.